gkazunii/eemix/README.md

 Gradient-based methods require careful tuning of learning rates.
 Our E²M algorithm achieves similar or better optimization performance without learning rate tuning.

+#### 💡What are the advantages compared to MU methods?

+Current MU methods do not guarantee normalization and are not ideal for the task of density estimation.
+Even if this problem were overcome, flexibility such as mixture and adaptive background terms cannot be expected due to the α power term in the auxiliary function.

 #### 💡What is the computational complexity per iteration?